vsvipul/WeatherApp/README.md

 # WeatherApp
-A simple weather app
+A simple weather app for browser.
-While opening in browser, please allow "unsafe scripts from unauthenticated sources" for the widget to work properly.
+While opening in browser, please **allow "unsafe scripts from unauthenticated sources"** for the widget to work properly.
 This is caused due to the use of an HTTP API on an HTTPS page.

 To view the project on your local machine-